johnknoop/GracefulConsoleRunner/README.md

 Passing a CancellationToken down the call hierarchy enables you opt-out of starting new work.

 ### 2. A hold-off mechanism to prevent interruption of important work
-When termination is requested, you'll want a grace period between soft and hard termination, allowing your ongoing work to complete.
+When shutdown is requested, you'll want a grace period between soft and hard termination, allowing your ongoing work to complete.
 The termination sequence looks like this:

 ```
 +-----------------------+          Is work      Yes        +---------------------------+
 | Termination requested |----->  being done?  -----------> | Wait for work to complete |
 +-----------------------+                                  +---------------------------+